 - Are the doctor and the members of the dental team good examples of proper dental health and hygiene?
 Do they have attractive smiles?
 This is an indication of whether they believe in what they are doing.
 The dental team members should be good examples of the service they provide.
 If the optimal dental health you want for yourself is not important enough to the providers you have chosen to have it done for themselves, then there is reason to question the recommendations you might be given by those providers.

 Find the Right Dentist for You in Decatur

 The above suggestions are just some of the things you can ask and observe in order to make the right choice of a dentist who will serve you and your needs the best.
 Take the time to ask the right questions so you’ll have the peace of mind of knowing that you are in the best hands for what you want for the long term health of your mouth and your smile.

-This consumer report is provided by the Crown Council. at international organization of dentists committed to the continual improvement of every aspect of dental patient care For a Crown Council dentist near you, log on to www.crowncouncil.com
+This consumer report is provided by the Crown Council—an international organization of dentists committed to the continual improvement of every aspect of dental patient care.
+For a Crown Council dentist near you, log on to www.crowncouncil.com